Hiroki Moriuchi

 Hiroki Moriuchi (森内 寛樹, Moriuchi Hiroki) (born January 25, 1994, in Tokyo), better known professionally as Hiro, is a Japanese singer and the lead vocalist of the Japanese rock band My First Story.

 Personal life

 Hiro was born on January 25, 1994, the youngest son of Japanese singers Masako Mori and Shinichi Mori.
 He has two elder brothers, the eldest of whom is Takahiro Moriuchi, the lead singer of the band One Ok Rock and Tomohiro Moriuchi who works on TV Tokyo.
 In April 2005, his parents divorced when he was 11.
 Following the divorce, he and his older brother, Tomohiro, resided with their father; their mother took custody of their oldest brother, Takahiro.

 Marriage

 Hiro announced his marriage to actress and model Maika Yamamoto on October 13, 2024, through a post in his official social media account.
+On May 5, 2026, his wife announced that she was pregnant with their first child.
+In August 7, his wife announced that she had given birth to their first child.

 Career

 2002–2005: Career beginnings and other musical pursuits

 Hiro signed with Johnny's Entertainment on December 1, 2002, when he was 8 years old.
 He was the youngest Johnny's Jr. and remained active until 2005.